Flash, bang, wallop, what a picture

 The shoot was fuelled by adrenalin and quality chocolate and was my first major commission as a commercial photographer.
 It will be a hard one to beat.

-The Agoraphobic Traveller. by Alex Bamford
+The Agoraphobic Traveller.

 Jacqui Kenny suffers from agoraphobia, an anxiety disorder which leaves her with an irrational fear of busy, public areas.
 It was this condition which spurred her photography project, the Agoraphobic Traveller.